Cognac Grosperrin Heritage Fins Bois N°68 56.7° - 70cl

 Description

-Produced on the limestone soils of Vars, a commune whose rolling plateaus frequently exceed a hundred meters in altitude (rare in Cognac where the average altitude is around 20 meters), this batch composed of several barrels of old cognacs, all remarkable, has undergone two successive inheritances.
-In 1982, the widow of the producer inherited the latter, and ceased to operate on the death of her husband.
-In 2017, she died in turn, and bequeathed the precious eaux-de-vie produced by her late husband to her children.
-It was from them that Guihem Grosperrin had the opportunity to buy these barrels, including this one, which was housed quite separately from the other batches in the cellar of the son, himself a farmer on his parents' land.
+Produced on the limestone soils of Vars, a commune whose rolling plateaus frequently rise above 100 meters (a rarity in Cognac, where the average altitude is around 20 meters), this batch, composed of several remarkable casks of old cognac, has had two successive inheritances.
+In 1982, the producer's widow inherited the estate and ceased operations upon her husband's death.
+In 2017, she passed away, bequeathing the precious eaux-de-vie produced by her late husband to her children.
+It was from them that Guihem Grosperrin had the opportunity to purchase these casks, including this one, which was stored separately from the other batches in the cellar of his son, who himself works the land of his parents.

-Nose: Salty and mineral, fine waxes, old honey, delicate candied fruits, elegant tension.
+Nose: Saline and mineral, fine waxes, old honey, delicate candied fruits, elegant tension.

 Palate: Superb texture, between wood oil and poached plum, perfect balance between structure and sensuality.